-Why Depersonalization Happens?
+Why Depersonalization Happens

 Posted Nov 02, 2014

-The causality of mental diseases is to be sure a considerably more grey area.
-No “microbe” of depression nor “bug” of anxiety.
+The causality of mental diseases is, to be sure, more of a grey area.
+There is no “microbe” of depression or “bug” of anxiety.
 The gene has been looked upon as a possible “mental bug.”
-But the gap between molecular genetics constructions and clinical situations appears insurmountable.
-Plus a paradoxical tendency: the more scientific achievements in brain science and social psychology, the less certainty about causality in mental illness.
+But the gap between molecular genetics and clinical situations appears insurmountable.
+Plus there seems to be a paradoxical tendency: the more scientific achievements in brain science and social psychology, the less certainty about causality in mental illness.

-Precipitating Factors of Depersonalization.
+Precipitating Factors of Depersonalization

 The exact cause of depersonalization has not been identified.
 No “bug,” nor “gene.”
 Many neurobiological speculations exist, but a convincing hypothesis is still to be formulated.
 However, precipitating factors of depersonalization have been extensively and intensively explored.
 These factors are not absolute reasons of unreality, but agents which may contribute to the development of depersonalization.
 The impact of a precipitating factor may or may not be followed by unreality.
-The exploration of precipitating factors does not provide final clarity about the mechanisms of depersonalization, but rather facilitate understanding of the complexity of clinical reality and ambiguity of the current state of affairs in the study of depersonalization.
+The exploration of precipitating factors does not provide final clarity about the mechanisms of depersonalization, but rather facilitates understanding of the complexity of clinical reality and ambiguity of the current state of affairs in the study of depersonalization.

 The precipitating factors can be divided into three groups: neurochemical, physical/physiological and psychosocial.
-The examination of the controversial causality of depersonalization begins with classic case of a freshman smoking weed.
+The examination of the controversial causality of depersonalization begins with a classic case of a freshman smoking weed.

 The second scenario is of marijuana as a precipitating factor that triggers the development of Depersonalization Derealization Disorder (DDD) persisting for years.
 The important characteristic is that symptoms of estrangement and unreality develop further on their own long after the initial impact of the psychoactive substance.
 Often patients purposely avoid the precipitating substance but this does not help to alleviate the phenomena of depersonalization originally triggered by this very substance.

 These subtle initial elements of estrangement are not just difficult to report to others, but difficult to distinguish for oneself.
 The very “wish” to use substances might be an attempt to find relief from the turmoil of initial depersonalization.
-Unfortunately, such pseudo-treatment can open up a Pandora box of severe depersonalization.
-So using substances itself may come as a response to initial unreality.
+Unfortunately, such pseudo-treatment can open up a Pandora's box of severe depersonalization.
+Using a substance itself may come as a response to initial unreality.
 But then it serves as a factor that aggravates the course of disease.
 Subtle signs of unreality unfold into flourishing progressing symptoms.
 This process often results in years of chronic depersonalization.